 # # # #

-To be honest, I never actually ran games with my group again.
+To be honest, I never actually ran games with my group again (edit: for a long while!).
 I played some DH2nd but that did not went well for other reason (mostly ingrained in the system itself).
 So, all you will read now is ADVISE, not a tried-and-true solution.

 Use one rules system and try to use it for your next mini series as well.
-If come up with a brand new idea of yours, your place will at least not have to chew through all of it starting with the basic mechanics.
-Those will be familiar already, and that is very important: your players might not enjoy reading rules
+If you come up with a brand new idea, your players will at least not have to chew through all the basic mechanics anew.
+They will be familiar already, and that is very important: your players might not enjoy reading rules

 Last but not least: adress your players and say them that you are sorry for all waist of time that happened up to now.
 Even if that is not changing a thing, it is the rigt thing to do.